The crop of F1 drivers on the grid in 2023 rank amongst the highest-ever F1 points scorers in the entire history of the sport.

 With the F1 points scoring system having been revised entirely for 2010, increasing the points awarded for a win from 10 up to 25, it’s not surprising that there is a huge amount of recency bias with the current crop of drivers achieving high places on the list on all-time points scorers.

 Further aiding the modern glut of drivers is the points system rewarding all who finish in the top 10, a point for fastest lap, points for Sprint Qualifying races, a far more reliable field due to stable regulations and an increased focus on sustainability, as well as far more races.

 For example, the F1 field in the 17-race 2000 championship could only fight for points by finishing in the top six on Sunday, while racing highly-strung V10-engined monsters that gave little consideration to such paltry concerns like fuel consumption or reliability – meaning it was far more difficult for drivers to score points than the modern day ‘participation trophy’ approach.

 With that in mind, let’s run through where each driver on the 2023 grid ranks in the F1 points all-time ranking list, as well as the outright top 10…

 Now in his second year in the sport as F1’s first-ever Chinese driver, Zhou Guanyu is establishing a reputation for himself as a solid midfield racer with plenty of potential.

-The AlphaTauri driver, now in his third year in Formula 1, is 117th overall, tied with Innes Ireland and Peter Collins.
+The AlphaTauri driver, finishing his third year in Formula 1, is 107th overall.

-With 47 points scored from 14 points finishes in his three years with the Red Bull sister team, there are far more points finishes on the way for the Japanese driver who now tests himself against the experienced figure of multi-time race winner Daniel Ricciardo.
+With 57 points scored from his three years with the Red Bull sister team, there are far more points finishes on the way for the Japanese driver who now tests himself against the experienced figure of multi-time race winner Daniel Ricciardo.